rsc's Diary: ELC-E 2017 - Day 3

 As his talk was in a much too small room on day one, my colleague Marc Kleine-Budde got a 2nd chance to talk about OP-TEE and storing data in the trustzone in a secure way.
 The room was well filled with visitors, so giving the talk a 2nd time seems to have been the right choice.

 The "Trusted Execution Environment" (TEE) is a small isolated environment for sensitive code and data.
-The idea is that only a small ammount of code runs in the TEE, leaving the major part of the functionality for the normal Linux environment.
+The idea is that only a small amount of code runs in the TEE, leaving the major part of the functionality for the normal Linux environment.
 On ARM, TEE can be implemented with the help of the "trustzone" technology: while the code runs on the same CPU, the processor hardware isolates the code in a separate mode which has more permissions than normal operating system code ("secure world").
 The only way to switch between normal world and secure world is a call into the secure monitor.

 In secure world, the hardware makes sure that access to certain parts of the address space is limited.
 It is also possible to restrict access to certain hardware units (but this mode of operation has its own issues).
 On ARMv7, the secure monitor is implemented in OP-TEE, while on ARMv8 it is part of the "trusted firmware".
 After bootup, the system initially starts in secure state.